Hyradus/CRISM-MLDAL/README.md

 To install it, just clone the repository and double check the prerequisites.

-## WIP - Workflow detailed description
+# Conditioned ML Workflow detailed description

-# Data organization
+## Data organization

 Datasets download from Mars Orbital Data Explorer should be extracted into separated folders, named as the dataset and that contain all files.